nuroflux™

 CT perfusion scans provide a snapshot in time but can only be performed once every 24 hours due to radiation exposure and they do not allow for continuous monitoring.

-There is currently no device for the continuous monitoring of brain activity and blood flow.
+There is currently no device for the continuous monitoring of brain activity and brain blood flow in between CT scans.

 nuroflux™ was born out of seeing how blind the situation can be.